jheidecker/lemmony/README.md

 ## DISCLAIMER

 If you get errors (specifically KeyError,) the server is responding with rate-limit errors as a payload, instead of expected data.
 Try lowering the rate-limit. (`-r`)
-Error checking for this to be implemented in 0.0.4!

 This will cause load and subsequent incoming network activity on your instance and the network overall!
 A raspberry-pi or your internet may not be able to accommodate updates from all of the lemmyverse's communities!